Welcome Message for Teachers

 Radiation Science Instrumentation and Radiation Sources [toc]

 - HPS Radiation Instrument Kit is a collection of equipment and materials for basic radiation science demonstrations and laboratory exercises that is loaned to teachers.
+This form must be opened up in Adobe Reader in order to fill in the form using your keyboard.

 - Vernier Software & Technology.
 This company produces simple-to-use and inexpensive computer-based equipment for basic nuclear science experimentation.
 A laboratory manual is available providing teachers with ready-to-use instructions.